MicrosoftDocs/win32/desktop-src/DirectShow/debug-output-functions.md

 For third-party filters, the location depends on which version of the [DirectShow Base Classes](directshow-base-classes.md) was used to build the filter.
 The version included in the Windows SDK for Windows Vista uses the newer path.
 Previous versions used the older path.

-In the remarks that follow, the label *<DebugRoot>* is used to indicate these two paths.
+In the remarks that follow, the label *&lt;DebugRoot&gt;* is used to indicate these two paths.
 Substitute the correct path, depending on the version of Windows or the version of the base classes.

 **Debug Logging**